iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.4.4/report.md

 > Cannot book appointments.
 Tried multiple times<br> :date: __2020-11-18 13:19:13__

 > It's not working now I had to uninstall and reinstall and it still doesn't have my gp on the app I've all ways booked on there but it's not working ITS WORONGARY MEDICAL CENTER I HAVE ALWAYS BOOKED THROUGH YOUR APP<br> :date: __2020-11-13 06:24:35__

-> Like Hotdoc not only does it gets you results for say psychologist outside your search area I ask for Brisbane got suburbs in Sydney.
-But even those you cancelled your appointment with the medical centre Health Engine and Hotdoc still shows your appointment.<br> :date: __2020-10-09 02:22:18__